k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 * Data sample settings
 * Data platform's inclusion / exclusion lists
-* List of active plugins, their threshold and the execution order
+* List of active plugins, their threshold and execution order

 When a project-level override is needed (such as setting an exclude list or disabling a plugin), the file should be copied to the Web Studio under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.